shizmob/arcade-docs/igs/peripherals.md

 ## Adjusting RNG Parameters

-The test menu of IGS GP1 based slot machine (or at least for games that make use of code generator) only displays current settings, but the settings cannot be changed on the machine.
+The test menu of IGS GP1 based slot machine (or at least for some games that make use of code generator) only displays current settings, but the settings cannot be changed on the machine.

 To change the settings, the serial number of the board has to be typed into the code generator, then parameters including coin to credit ratio, [RTP% & PARS](https://en.wikipedia.org/wiki/Slot_machine#Payout_percentage), time period for time bomb, etc. could be set up on it.